ExpediaGroup/bull/README.md

 ToBean toBean = transformer.transform(fromBean, ToBean.class);
 ```

-**IMPORTANT:** The primitive type transformation (if enabled) is executed before any other `FieldTransformer` function defined on a specific field.
+**IMPORTANT:** The primitive type transformation (if enabled) is executed before any other `FieldTransformer` function is defined on a specific field.
 This means that once the `FieldTransformer` function will be executed the field value has already been transformed.

 ## Builder supported patterns

-The library support the transformation of Java Bean using the following Builder patterns:
+The library supports the transformation of Java Bean using the following Builder patterns:

 ### Standard pattern: